ARU-Bioinf-IBDS/prac-B/README.md

 Once you have cloned the practical then start by looking at the [Guide to Practical P1: Intro to Python for Bioinformatics](./0_practical_P1_guide.ipynb).

-## Instructions (Anaconda and CoCalc)
+## Getting Started Instructions using Anaconda

-To use the notebooks and data files for the course, click on the green 'Clone or download' button above.
+To use the practical with Anaconda installed on your computer, click on the green 'Clone or download' button above.
 You will see a pop-up window with a button 'Download ZIP'.
 Click on it.
 The notebooks and data files will be downloaded as a compressed archive: a file with extension `.zip`.